FireGoblin/golangTypeGraph/README.md

 assumptions for target dir:

 	Compiles
-	Receiver functions are in same file as the struct Expects dir to be in $GOPATH/src (unless -goroot=true, then its in $GOROOT/src) Assumes default golang style import folders
+	Expects dir to be in $GOPATH/src (unless -env is set, then checks in in $<env>/src) Assumes default golang style import folders (no ) Does not use import . or renaming

-	Does not use import .
+workarounds:

-	No repeat definitions of a type in a package
+	Repeat definitions are ignored (temporary workaround for OS specific files) Error handling added to ignore unexpected case to not completely crash

 flag ideas: